wassupluke/Launcher/docs/settings.md

 These settings let you change wallpapers, change colors and fonts, enable monochrome app icons, change the app drawer layout, and much more.

-In the following documentation, 'app drawer' will be used to refer to the 'All Apps' and 'Favorite Apps' views.
+In the following documentation, 'app drawer' will be used to refer to the 'All Apps', 'Favorite Apps' and 'Private Space' views.

 ## Appearance

 > ### Choose a wallpaper

-Lets you change the wallpaper using a photos app, file explorer, or native wallpaper setting app.
+This triggers Android's mechanism to change the wallpaper using a photos app, file explorer, or native wallpaper setting app. µLauncher uses the system-wide wallpaper, i.e. this change also affects other launchers.

 > ### Font (in-app font)